Council Tax for 2018-2019

 So, to provide the services, the council has agreed to:

 - continue to find ways to reduce spending by £13.8 million through a range of efficiency savings

 - apply the Adult Social Care precept of an increase in council tax of 3% to contribute towards funding for care services

 - increase council tax by 1.5% to contribute towards funding of other services

-The application of the Adult Social Care precept (of an increase of 3%) would result in a weekly increase of 82 pence in council tax for an average (Band D) household.
+The application of the Adult Social Care precept (of an increase of 3%) results in a weekly increase of 82 pence in council tax for an average (Band D) household.

-This, combined with the 1.5% increase in council tax, would result in a total weekly increase of £1.22 for a Band D household.
+This, combined with the 1.5% increase in council tax, means a total weekly increase of £1.22 for a Band D household.